College of Business, Government and Law

 In 2012, she was awarded a Citation for Outstanding Contributions to Student Learning by the Australian Government (Office for Learning and Teaching).

 She is a CI in the ARC Discovery grant DP180102200 Managing migrants and border control in Britain and Australia, 1901-1981 (2018-2020)

 Marinella has held a number of roles, among others Associate Dean (Research) at the Flinders Law School.

 At Flinders University, Marinella teaches the upper elective International Criminal Justice.
 In 2017, she is the module coordinator of International Criminal Justice, and of the Honours Placement Program.

 She contributes to the teaching of programs at Master's level.

 Marinella researches in the areas of international criminal justice, (including European Union) transnational crime and comparative criminology.
 Currently, she works in the area of migration, border control and trafficking in human beings.

 She is also interested in the judiciary's role and their involvement in the approximation and harmonising process in human rights and criminal justice.

-In collaboration with the Victim Support Service, she works on the self-medication of crime victims.
+In collaboration with the Victim Support Service, she has worked on the self-medication of crime victims from 2011 to 2017.

 : drugs and the state